You may be able to relieve diabetic nerve pain with medications and exercise. Managing your diabetes may help prevent it from getting worse.

 One complication of diabetes is diabetic neuropathy.
 This can cause numbness or tingling in your fingers, toes, hands, and feet.
 Another symptom is a burning, sharp, or aching pain (diabetic nerve pain).
 The pain may be mild at first, but it can get worse over time and spread up your legs or arms.
 Walking can be painful, and even the softest touch can feel unbearable.

-First, control your blood sugar so the damage doesn’t progress.
-Talk to your doctor about setting your blood sugar goal, and learn to monitor it.
+The most important thing is to control your blood sugar so that your nerve damage doesn’t progress.
+Talk with your doctor about setting your blood sugar goal, and learn to monitor it.